bcgov/nr-bcws-wfprev/lambda/report-generator/README.md

 This application is designed to generate PDF and other report formats for wildfire prevention and fuel management, using JasperReports templates.
 It exposes a REST API for report generation and is intended to be used as a sidecar or microservice in larger workflows.

 ## JasperReports

 [JasperReports](https://community.jaspersoft.com/project/jasperreports-library) is an open-source Java reporting library that enables the creation of rich, pixel-perfect documents (PDF, HTML, Excel, etc.) from Java applications.
 This project uses JasperReports via the Quarkus JasperReports extension to render wildfire-related reports from pre-defined `.jrxml` templates.

+## AWS Lambda Usage

+The Lambda handler supports event-driven XLSX report generation.
+See `LambdaHandler.java` and unit tests for example payloads.
+Build with `Dockerfile.lambda` for AWS Lambda deployment.

 This project uses [Quarkus](https://quarkus.io/), the Supersonic Subatomic Java Framework, and JasperReports for report generation.